Illness in connection with examination – right to re-scheduled examination

 If you do not attend the re-scheduled examination or withdraw from it, you will not have an opportunity to sit another re-scheduled examination.
 In such cases, you have to wait for the next ordinary examination in the course.
 This also applies if you are prevented from attending the re-scheduled examination owing to illness.
 If you fail the re-scheduled examination, you need to wait until the next ordinary examination to re-take the examination, cf. the regulations for examinations.

 Illness during the actual examination:

 If you fall ill during the actual examination, you need to fill in a withdrawal form.
-You are informed on this form that you need to seek immediate medical attention and submit a medical certificate to the faculty/department that held the examination within 48 hours in order to have the right to re-scheduled examination.
+You are informed on this form that you need to seek immediate medical attention and submit a medical certificate to the faculty/department that held the examination within a week in order to have the right to re-scheduled examination.

 Illness in connection with examinations that comprise of several parts:

 With respect to illness that arises during examinations that comprise of several parts, e.g. a home examination + supervised written examination + final oral examination, when you sit the re-scheduled examination you do not have the opportunity to re-take any parts of the examination that you sat during the ordinary examination, cf. Section 21 of the regulations for examinations.